osmandapp/docs/content/osmand/plugins/trip-recording.md

     {% data variables.ios-values.menu %} → {% data variables.ios-values.menu_my_places %} → {% data variables.ios-values.tracks %} tab.

-- **Show Info** - opens the *Current recording track* context menu with options for managing the track described further.
+- **Show Info** - opens the *Current recording track* [context menu](/osmand/map/track-context-menu) with options for managing the track.

 - **Start new segment** - starts a new segment of the current track.
-The number of segments are available for analysis with the context menu of the track described further.
+The number of segments are available for analysis with the [context menu of the track](/osmand/map/track-context-menu).

 - **Save current track** - saves the track for storing and asks if to continue to record, or stop.